Skip to main content

 History

-Opening well before the institution of the public school system, the Alexander Robertson School was among the first co-educational institutions in New York.
+Opening in 1789, well before the institution of the public school system, the Alexander Robertson School was one of the first co-educational schools in New York.

-New York City at the time was home to several Presbyterian churches.
-The First Presbyterian Church was founded in 1716 on Wall Street, just east of Broadway.
-Forty years later, a disagreement over competing versions of the Psalms split the members and led to the founding of the congregation that later became Second Presbyterian Church, located on Little Queen Street (modern-day Cedar Street).
+New York City, at the time, was home to several Presbyterian churches.
+The First Presbyterian Church was founded in 1716 on Wall Street.
+Forty years later, came the founding of the congregation that later became Second Presbyterian Church, located on Little Queen Street, and nicknamed “the Old Scotch Church,” or “Kirk.

-In 1789, a prosperous linen merchant and long-serving member of the church’s Board of Trustees named Alexander Robertson donated to the church 2000 pounds and property on Pine Street to endow a free school for the congregation’s needier children.
+In 1789, a prosperous linen merchant and long-serving member of the church’s Board of Trustees, Alexander Robertson, donated 2000 pounds and property on Pine Street to the church to endow a free school for the congregation’s underserved children.
 The school was unique in its founding as it was co-educational and open to all, specifically “the sons and daughters of farmers and common folk”.

-In 1814, Reverend J.M.
-Mason would invite Catherine Ferguson to continue her Sunday school in the Murray Street Church’s lecture room.
-Thus began the Murray Street Sabbath School, and since then Catherine Ferguson has been credited as being the very first Sunday School teacher in New York.
+Shortly there after, Catherine began teaching on Sundays in the church's free school.
+Thus began the Murray Street Sabbath School, and Catherine Ferguson has been credited as being the very first Sunday School teacher in New York.
 The Murray Street Sabbath School continued with Ferguson directing the educational and social services program until her death in 1854 when she succumbed to cholera.
 Though Ferguson’s Sunday School eventually ceased to operate, Catherine and her philanthropic legacy remain a strong model for the Alexander Robertson School and its fundamental values: empathy, kindness, and a well-rounded education for all.

-The Alexander Robertson School honors Katy with a classroom named in her honor and an etching of the only known photograph of her hangs in the hallway beside it.
+The Second Presbyterian Church and its school moved uptown to 3 West 95th Street, its current location, in 1926.
+ARS honors Katy with a classroom named in her honor and an etching of the only known photograph of her hangs in the hallway beside it.

-ARS now operates independently from the Second Presbyterian Church as a non-sectarian school, educating children of all faiths from Junior-Kindergarten through 5th grade at its campus on West 95th Street.
-Its unbroken lineage dating to 1789 makes it one of the oldest continually operating schools in New York City
+ARS now operates independently from the Second Presbyterian Church as a non-sectarian school, educating children of all faiths from Junior-Kindergarten through 5th grade.
+Its unbroken lineage dating to 1789 makes it one of the oldest continually operating schools in New York City.

 Our longevity, traditions, and diversity define our school.
 We are committed to graduating students who are curious and confident learners, innovative thinkers and leaders, and who are prepared for the challenges of adolescence and beyond.